+Gillian Davies

-Gillian DaviesSenior Independent Non-Executive Director
+Senior Independent Non-Executive Director

 Gillian is a chartered accountant and spent 11 years as Group Finance Director of FTSE listed 4imprint Group plc, during which time the group was extensively restructured and delivered significant growth.
 Most recently, Gillian was CFO of AIM listed, Harwood Wealth Management Group until its sale to Private Equity.
-Gillian is also an NED and Chair of the Audit Committee at Ten Lifestyle Group plc.
+Gillian is also an NED and Chair of the Audit Committee at Ten Lifestyle Group plc and Procook Group plc.